aevsria/aevsria/README.md

 ꒰ eternal sugar (crk) , sprout (dw) n penelope (epic the musical) irl . !! <3

-꒰ strawpage has more info ^..^ , feel free to look !
+꒰ strawpages have more info ^..^ , feel free to look !

 ꒰ usually afk or offtab so please w2i even if its not said in my name